ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 semantics must be the strictest subset of the semantics of all supported protocols.
-Hence, as is common with all reliable transport protocols, after a Close action, the application can expect to have its reliability requirements honored regarding the data it has given to the Transport System, but it cannot expect to be able to read any more data after calling Close.
+Hence, as is common with all reliable transport protocols, after a Close action, the application can expect to have its reliability requirements honored regarding the data provided to the Transport Services API, but it cannot expect to be able to read any more data after calling Close.

-Abort differs from Close only in that no guarantees are given regarding data that the application has handed over to the Transport System before calling Abort.
+Abort differs from Close only in that no guarantees are given regarding any data that the application sent to the Transport Services API before calling Abort.

 As explained in {{establish-mux}}, when a new stream is multiplexed on an already existing connection of a Transport Protocol Instance, there is no need for a connection establishment procedure.
-Because the Connections that are offered by the Transport System can be implemented as streams that are multiplexed on a transport protocol's connection, it can therefore not be guaranteed that one Endpoint's Initiate action provokes a ConnectionReceived event at its peer.
+Because the Connections that are offered by a Transport Services implementation can be implemented as streams that are multiplexed on a transport protocol's connection, it can therefore not be guaranteed an Initiate action from one endpoint provokes a ConnectionReceived event at its peer.

 For Close (provoking a Finished event) and Abort (provoking a ConnectionError event), the